Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Approximation in Bochner spaces with Jacobi measure

 \begin{proof} It has been proven in \cite{BCM17} that under the assumptions of the theorem, for the sequence $(\sigma_\bs)_{\bs \in \FF}$ given as in \eqref{sigma_bs},

 This means that Assumption B holds for $v = u$ with $X= V$.
 Hence, applying Theorem \ref{L-thm2-dnn} to $u$, we prove the theorem.

 \end{proof}

 We next discuss the approximation by deep ReLU neural networks for parametric elliptic PDEs with affine inputs and error measured in the uniform norm of $L_\infty(\IIi,V)$ by using $m$-term truncations of the Taylor gpc expansion of $u$.
+This problem has been studied in \cite{SZ19} for the particular case of the uniform probability measure $\nu_{0,0}$.

 If for the sequence $(\rho_j)_{j\in \NN}$ of numbers strictly larger than 1 we have the condition \ref{eq-affine-condition} and if $(\rho_j^{-1})_{j\in \NN}\in \ell_q(\NN)$ for some $0<q<2$, then the solution $u$ to the parameterized elliptic PDEs \eqref{ellip} with affine inputs \eqref{affine} can be decomposed in the Taylor gpc expansion